jkorte-dev/mpy-dtu/README.md

 ------------------------

 The `hoymiles` package in this directory is an adopted version of Ahoy CPython tools to communicate with Hoymiles micro-inverters [0].
-It has been modified, refactored and extended to run on Micropython (tested so far on esp32c3, esp32s2, esp32, rp2350 (pico2 w), esp32c6)
+It has been modified, refactored and extended to run on Micropython (tested so far on esp32c3, esp32s2, esp32, rp2350 (pico2 w), esp32c6, wemos w600 (console output only, not enough ram for more!)
 It even runs on microcontrollers without wifi support, though it might not be very useful.
 I haven't tried esp8266 and do not recommend it because of hardware limitations, thought it might work.
 Parts of the code is shared between CPython and Micropython.
 The code runs on Linux based Raspberry Pi hardware as well but this might change (Tested with Raspberry Pi Zero W so far).